icopy-site/awesome/docs/awesome/awesome-qt.md

 ### Official Tools

 The Qt framework has surprisingly many tools that don't get the spotlight.
-This section describes them (https://github.com/JesseTG/awesome-qt/blob/master/as well as the star players that do).
-For the purpose of this section, "tool" refers to Qt-centric utilities whose code does *not* get embedded within your application (https://github.com/JesseTG/awesome-qt/blob/master/but their output might).
+This section describes them (as well as the star players that do).
+For the purpose of this section, "tool" refers to Qt-centric utilities whose code does *not* get embedded within your application (but their output might).

 - [Qt Creator](https://www.qt.io/ide) [:octocat:](https://github.com/qtproject/qt-creator) - By no means does Qt lock you into its provided IDE, but its firm integration with the framework makes it a good sell.
 Among other things, it provides a UI designer, modeling tools, a documentation browser, and great QML support if you're into that sort of thing.
 There's also a plugin system, but third-party plugins are unfortunately scarce.
   - [Qt Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html) [:octocat:](https://github.com/qt/qttools/tree/dev/src/designer) - If you'd rather just design the interfaces and let someone else hook them up to logic, the GUI designer is available as a separate application.